samterfa/openai/README.md

 #> 7 davinci-instruct-beta-v3 engine openai TRUE
 ```

-Create a completion request using the ada engine.
+Create a completion request using the davinci engine.

 ``` r
 create_completion(